 Many businesses are creating their own YouTube videos and featuring them on their website.
-This allows them to cross-promote their brand: fans of their YouTube channel are directed to their website, and vice versa.
-If you have the time and budget, consider running a YouTube campaign yourself.
+This allows them to cross-promote their brand: fans of their YouTube channel are directed to their website and vice versa.
+If you have the time and budgets, consider running a YouTube campaign yourself.
 Even a few short, informative videos can help drive your traffic and improve your social media presence.

 Tip #5: Share User-generated Content